What can independent filmmakers do to attract film investors, enhance their bottom line, and actually MAKE MONEY from

 Here are Ten Things Independent Film Makers Can Do Right Now To get film financing, secure film distribution that makes money and attract film investors, larger than typical crowd funding initiatives deliver.

 There are both domestic and foreign tax incentives.
-A tax incentive is like getting free money, so making a film in today's economic climate without utilizing available film tax incentives is stupid.
+A tax incentive is like getting free money, so making a film in today's economic climate without utilizing available film tax incentives is like throwing money away.
 Almost every city/state/country has incentives luring you to film in their location.
 Example: www.nyc.gov/film.